facebook pixel Skip to main content

 To apply to be a co-op student at Southlake, please contact your high school’s co-op department which can provide you with more information.

-Welcome to Southlake!
+Welcome to Southlake Health!

 We are looking forward to having you join the Southlake team as a learner.
 This section will provide you with information regarding your placement here.